DEFRA/software-development-standards/docs/guides/privileged_devices.md

 We need to be especially mindful of these as the standard IT security controls often help us to comply with them without us even realising it.

-#### Understand the security principles
+#### Understand the security posture
-Read the [CESG End User Devices Security Guidance](https://www.ncsc.gov.uk/guidance/end-user-device-security), in particular the [Security Principles](https://www.ncsc.gov.uk/guidance/end-user-devices-security-principles).
+Read the [NCSC Device Security Guidance](https://www.ncsc.gov.uk/collection/device-security-guidance) to understand the controls that are in place on managed devices, why they are there and how your privileged access relates to them.

-This should give you a good understanding of the kind of controls that are required and why they are necessary.
+This should give you a clear view of the areas where you need to pay extra attention to security.

+In particular, you should read the section titled [Permit only trusted software](https://www.ncsc.gov.uk/collection/device-security-guidance/security-principles/permit-only-trusted-software) as your privileged access is intended to loosen this restriction.

 If you have any questions then speak to your manager.